What Does it Mean to Study Construction Management?

-Certification and Licensure
+Construction Management Certification and Licensure

+Certification is not required to work in the construction industry, but voluntary certification can demonstrate competence and experience to prospective employers.
 Both the American Institute of Constructors (AIC) and the Construction Management Association of America (CMAA) have established voluntary certification programs for construction management professionals.
 Requirements combine written examinations with verification of professional experience.

-AIC awards the Associate Constructor (AC) and Certified Professional Constructor (CPC) designations.
+- AIC awards the Associate Constructor (AC) and Certified Professional Constructor (CPC) designations.

-CMAA awards the Certified Construction Manager (CCM) designation to practitioners who meet the professional requirements, pass a technical examination, and complete a self-study course that covers a broad range of topics central to construction management.
+- CMAA awards the Certified Construction Manager (CCM) designation to practitioners who meet the professional requirements, pass a technical examination, and complete a self-study course that covers a broad range of topics central to construction management.

 - "Construction Managers," U.S. Bureau of Labor Statistics Occupational Outlook Handbook, January 8, 2014, http://www.bls.gov/ooh/management/construction-managers.htm#tab-1